-Finding the cheapest tree cutting services near you is always a moving target, but I am going to take you through step by step how to find them.
+Finding the cheapest tree-cutting services near you is always a moving target, but I am going to take you through step by step on how to find them.
 The good news is right now is winter, and tree services are, on average, 15% cheaper in winter.

-There is a summary of steps here, but below I go into more detail.
+There is a summary of the steps here, but below, where I go into more detail.

 Find the cheap ones by:

-- Internet search “tree cutting service + [your city/town]”
+- Internet search “tree removal service + [your city/town]”